Maceral

+Etymology

+In 1935, Marie Carmichael Stopes, a paleobotanist, coined the term maceral as follows:

+I now propose the new word "Maceral" (from the Latin macerare, to macerate) as a distinctive and comprehensive word tallying with the word "mineral".
+Its derivation from the Latin word to "macerate" appears to make it peculiarly applicable to coal, for whatever the original nature of the coals, they now all consist of the macerated fragments of vegetation, accumulated under water.

 Inertinite

 Inertinite is considered to be the equivalent of charcoal and degraded plant material.
 It is highly oxidised in nature and may be said to be burnt.
-A large portion of South Africa's coal reserves consist of inertinite.
+A large portion of South Africa's coal reserves consists of inertinite.

 Vitrinite

-Vitrinite is shiny, glass-like material that is considered to be composed of cellular plant material such as roots, bark, plant stems and tree trunks.
-Vitrinite macerals when observed under the microscope show a boxlike, cellular structure, often with oblong voids and cavities which are likely the remains of plant stems.
-This has a high calorific value (24 - 28 MJ/kg) and a large proportion of volatile matter (24 - 30%).
+Vitrinite is a shiny, glass-like material that is considered to be composed of cellular plant material such as roots, bark, plant stems and tree trunks.
+Vitrinite macerals, when observed under the microscope, show a boxlike, cellular structure, often with oblong voids and cavities that are likely the remains of plant stems.
+This has a high calorific value (24-28 MJ/kg) and a high volatile matter content (24-30%).
 It often occurs interbanded or interlaminated with inertinite and can be recognised as bright bands.

 Liptinite

 Liptinite macerals are considered to be produced from decayed leaf matter, spores, pollen and algal matter.
 Resins and plant waxes can also be part of liptinite macerals.
 Liptinite macerals tend to retain their original plant form, i.e., they resemble plant fossils.
-These are hydrogen rich and have the highest calorific values of all coal macerals.
+These are hydrogen-rich and have the highest calorific values of all coal macerals.

 Macerals of liptinite are sporinite, cutinite, resinite, alginite (telalginite and lamalginite), liptodetrinite, fluorinite, and bituminite.